ryanuber/ruby-aptly/README.md

 ruby-aptly is currently tested against Aptly 0.5.
 It is possible that it will also work fine on older or newer versions, but this is untested.

+ruby-aptly should work on any Ruby >= 1.8.7.

 ---

 Aptly is a great tool for managing Apt repositories.
 It is reliable, actively